When considering your options in the mortgage landscape of UK, it might better suit your needs to learn about porting your existing mortgage.

 Limitations and drawbacks of mortgage porting

-Potential for higher valuation and legal fees
+Higher valuation and legal fees

 Despite its advantages, porting a mortgage can lead to additional expenses in the form of valuation and legal fees.
 When you move to a new property, your mortgage lender will require a valuation of the new property to ensure it provides sufficient security for the loan.

-This valuation process comes with its own costs.
+This valuation process comes with its costs.
 Additionally, there are legal fees involved in the transfer of your mortgage from one property to another.

 These expenses, which vary depending on the property and the complexity of the transaction, can add up and should be considered when deciding whether porting your mortgage is financially sensible.